OpenVoiceOS/community-docs/docs/skill_filesystem.md

 # Filesystem access

 Many Skills may want access to parts of the filesystem.
-To account for the many different platforms that can run Mycroft there are three locations that a Skill can utilize.
+To account for the many different platforms that can run OVOS there are three locations that a Skill can utilize.

 * Persistent filesystem
 * Temporary cache